Founded by Independent Pharmacists, Serving Independent Pharmacists

 Alex brings over 10 years of experience working with business owners and decision makers to help improve their businesses.

-With WSPC’s goal to expand across the US, Alex’s skill and experience is set to spread our message to pharmacy owners in the Mid-West.
-He shares, “I have been very impressed with the WSPC personnel that I have communicated with, and I expect this company to grow tremendously.
-The sky is the limit with WSPC, and that is very exciting”.
+With WSPC’s goal to expand across the US, Alex’s skill and experience are set to spread our message to pharmacy owners in the Midwest.
+He shares, “I have been very impressed with the WSPC personnel I have communicated with, and I expect this company to grow tremendously.
+The sky is the limit with WSPC, which is very exciting”.

-Alex is married to his wife, Rhea, with one daughter, Emerson.
-His father is from Cali, Colombia, residing there when Alex was age six to eight.
-At one time, he mentioned he could speak Spanish better than English!
+Alex is married to Rhea and has one daughter, Emerson.
+His father is from Cali, Colombia, and he lived there from age six to eight.
+At one point, he mentioned he could speak Spanish better than English!
 Alex is an avid golfer and loves the outdoors, traveling, and most sports.

 Sheila Matthews

-Sheila’s role with WSPC is focused on generics, working closely with members and with AmerisourceBergen to ensure WSPC has a competitive edge with generics.
+Sheila’s role with WSPC focuses on generics, working closely with members and AmerisourceBergen to ensure WSPC has a competitive edge with generics.
 Sheila’s responsibilities have included membership services and other development projects.

-Sheila’s experience and expertise includes multiple, diverse areas within the regional chain pharmacy and the wholesale industry.
-Sheila served 20-years in the generics arena, including a role as a key player in developing the industry’s first generic contract program for independent pharmacies.
-In addition, she successfully led her inside sales team, directed a regional generics team, and developed and implemented a number of analytical tools.
-At WSPC Sheila demonstrates the same analytical, and research skills, along with 30-plus years of solid connections in the pharmaceutical industry, to ensure members receive the best over-all value.
+Sheila’s experience and expertise include multiple, diverse areas within the regional chain pharmacy and the wholesale industry.
+Sheila served 20 years in the generics arena, including a role as a key player in developing the industry’s first generic contract program for independent pharmacies.
+In addition, she successfully led her inside sales team, directed a regional generics team, and developed and implemented several analytical tools.
+At WSPC, Sheila demonstrates the same analytical and research skills and 30-plus years of solid connections in the pharmaceutical industry to ensure members receive the best overall value.

 Jim is an experienced Account Manager with over 10 years in Sales and Marketing.
-He recently served as a Business Development Manager for a small sterile compounding pharmacy; specializing in medications for intrathecal pain pumps.
-He gained extensive knowledge in the inner workings of an independent pharmacy, compounding, and Medicare reimbursements.
+He recently served as a Business Development Manager for a small sterile compounding pharmacy specializing in medications for intrathecal pain pumps.
+There, he gained extensive knowledge of the inner workings of an independent pharmacy, compounding, and Medicare reimbursements.

-Born and raised in Southern California, Jim is a second generation Korean American.
-He attended California State Polytechnic University of Pomona with a degree in English and also completed his certificate in Culinary Arts at Le Cordon Bleu, Pasadena.
-Jim values the importance of his mise en place technique not only in the kitchen, but also at work.
-It has contributed to the success with his relationships by ensuring proper steps are never missed and key resources are easily accessible to create positive outcomes.
+Born and raised in Southern California, Jim is a second-generation Korean American.
+He attended California State Polytechnic University of Pomona with an English degree and completed his certificate in Culinary Arts at Le Cordon Bleu, Pasadena.
+Jim values the importance of his mise en place technique not only in the kitchen but also at work.
+It has contributed to his relationships’ success by ensuring proper steps are never missed and key resources are easily accessible to create positive outcomes.

 Jim enjoys cooking but not cleaning, playing instead of watching, and being outside rather than inside.
 He values bringing energy and strength in support to the community, driving through challenges, and sharing rewards in the many victories to come.